Vincentoxicum macrophyllum is

 growing to 0.5-1m in height and the stem tops reaching out in a

 climber way.
-Leaves are of opposite phyllotaxis of some pairs, thin
+Leaves are of opposite phyllotaxis of some pairs, have

-texture, in the shape of a broad oblong, 12-25cm in length.
+a thin texture, are in the shape of a broad oblong, and are 12-25cm

+long.
+The leaves on the upper parts of the stems abruptly become

+smaller, and cymose inflorescences emerge from those leaf axils.
 The

-leaves on the upper parts of the stems abruptly become smaller, and

-cymose inflorescences emerge from those leaf axils.
-The flower

-diameter, have white frizzled hairs insides.
-Follicles, or a
+8-10mm in diameter, have white frizzled hairs on the insides.

-dehiscent fruit, are significantly more prominent than the flowers,
+Follicles, or a dehiscent fruit, are significantly more prominent